-Here’s a new one from Cooking Light.
-These Almond-Cherry Bars were featured in an article called Snack Bar Basics, which includes a step-by-step guide to making snack bars using oats, nut butter, liquid sweetener, a flavoring such as vanilla, nuts and dried fruit.
-You can mix and match your own creation or use one of the magazine’s.
+These Almond-Cherry Bars are from an old Cooking Light magazine article called Snack Bar Basics.
+It included a step-by-step guide to making snack bars using oats, nut butter, liquid sweetener, a flavoring such as vanilla, nuts and dried fruit.
+These bars were one of the "example" recipes.

-Recipes in the article include the Almond-Cherry Bars plus Pistachio Raisin Bars, Cashew Apricot Bars and Peanut Butter Pretzel Apple Bars.
-For some reason I was drawn to the Almond-Cherry Bars, but I only had one ingredient (maple syrup) and had to make a Trader Joe’s run for the rest.
+Along with the Almond-Cherry Bars, there were Pistachio Raisin Bars, Cashew Apricot Bars and Peanut Butter Pretzel Apple Bars.
+For some reason I was drawn to the Almond-Cherry Bars, but I only had one ingredient (maple syrup) and had to make a Trader Joe's run for the rest.
 A few hours later the bars were done.

-They’re good, but not that sweet.
-Next time I’ll try a different brand or more generous measure of maple syrup or maybe use sweetened almond butter just to bump up the sweetness level a bit.
-However overall these are really good and I plan on making them again — maybe with some white chips thrown in.
+They're good, but not that sweet.
+Next time I'll try a different brand or more generous measure of maple syrup or maybe use sweetened almond butter just to bump up the sweetness level a bit.
+As for texture, they're chewy like chewy granola bars.
+Overall these are really good and I plan on making them again -- maybe with some white chips thrown in.